 The ACA syllabus is updated annually.
-The aim of the annual update is to ensure that the syllabus remains fit for purpose and can include amendments to cater for technical changes, clarification of learning outcomes, and inclusion of new areas of knowledge impacting ICAEW Chartered Accountants.
+The aim of the annual update is to ensure that the syllabus remains fit for purpose and can include amendments to cater for technical changes, clarification of learning outcomes, inclusion of new areas of knowledge impacting ICAEW Chartered Accountants, and removal of content for subject areas where there is duplication, repetition or content no longer relevant within the qualification.
 The process includes consultation with all key stakeholder groups and covers the skills, learning outcomes, and technical knowledge grids of each module.